Gnopps/obsidian-rewarder/README.md

 ### Getting started

 1. List your available rewards.
 Do this with one reward per row in a separate file.
-By default this is "Rewards.md", but this can be changed to any file in the settings.
+By default the file name is "Rewards.md", but this can be changed to any file in the settings.
 If you want to get started quickly you can run the command _Create sample rewards note_ to create an example rewards file.

 Example file content: